 These new methods, though, had yet to be vetted by the wider marine science community, and their applicability to fisheries management was not yet established.

 Over the past two years, working with the United Nations Food and Agriculture Organization (FAO), AZTI, and the Seychelles Fishing Authorities, we have reviewed, in detail, the challenges and opportunities of this new dataset.
 In addition, we have received feedback from over 80 fisheries experts from around the globe.
-What emerges is a much more detailed, global understanding of the strengths and weaknesses of Automatic Identification System (AIS) for monitoring fisheries.
+What emerges is a much more detailed, global understanding of the strengths and weaknesses of automatic identification system (AIS) for monitoring fisheries.

 Our teams of researchers made two key comparisons between AIS data and other fisheries data.
 First, we compare the number and size of vessels observed in Global Fishing Watch with official FAO statistics on fleet sizes.
-Second, we compare fishing operations measured by GFW with estimated catch in each FAO area.
+Second, we compare fishing operations measured by GFW with an estimated catch in each FAO area.

 These comparisons reveal important details about the AIS dataset.
 AIS is best at tracking larger vessels, and for measuring fishing activity in the high seas, particularly by longline fleets.
 The majority of fishing vessels in the world larger than 24 meters broadcast AIS, with this fraction being higher in wealthier countries than poorer ones (for instance, almost all large vessels in Europe broadcast AIS, while very few flagged to African or South Asian ones do).
 Longline fleets in the high seas are also well represented in the AIS — and their large spatial footprint can be seen throughout the Atlas’ maps (see image below).